alessimichele/AdvancedProgramming_dssc22/lecture_notes/Lecture_notes1.md

  - how do you define a static array of type int and size 7?
  - what can you use to read interactive user input?

+Risposte:
+-int, long int, char, long long int, double, bool -when we have a numeric value that is outside the range that can be represented with a given number of digits -???
+-<iostream> ???
+-int main(){

+}
+- in struct the default accesibility is pubblic , in class it is private
+- it ends the loop and move to the first command outside the loop
+- we jump tot he next iteration (ie ends the current iteration of the loop)
+- int array_name[7]
+-std::cin>>

 #### All the code snippets below have mistakes, find them: